PRUDHVI-14/Banking-Application/README.md

 # Banking-Application (core java)

-This is a simple Banking Application developed using Core Java.
-The project aims to simulate basic banking operations such as account creation, deposit, withdrawal, transfer, and balance checking.
-It uses object-oriented principles and is a command-line interface (CLI) application.
+This is a simple static Banking Application developed using Core Java.
+The project aims to simulate basic banking operations such as Loan approval, deposit, withdrawal, checking loand & current balance.
+It includes object-oriented principles in java.
 <br>
-Features
+<b>Features</b>
 <br>
-Account Creation: Allows users to create a new bank account by providing basic details like name, account type, and initial deposit.
+<b>Loan Approval</b>: Allows users to take a loan by providing basic credentials like name, monthly salary, Proffession type and loan amount.

-Deposit: Users can deposit money into their accounts.
+Deposit: Users can deposit money into their  individual accounts.
 Withdrawal: Allows users to withdraw funds from their account, with balance checks.
-Transfer: Transfer funds between accounts.
-Balance Inquiry: Check the current balance of an account.
+Balance Inquiry: Check the current balance and Loan pending balance of an account.
 User Authentication: Simulates a login system where users authenticate with their credentials.
 Technologies Used
-Core Java: The application is developed using core Java concepts, including classes, inheritance, interfaces, and exception handling.
+Core Java: The application is developed using core Java concepts, including classes, encapsulation, switch statements,methods and multiple classes.
 JDK 8 or higher: The project requires Java Development Kit (JDK) version 8 or higher for compiling and running the code.
 Prerequisites
 Before running the application, ensure you have the following installed: